It’s always hard to know how much credence to put in circulation figures, given the way the system works.

 One could go nuts trying to figure out the reasons, but as previously stated, the various giveaways and circulation deals mean that the navel gazing rarely leads to much enlightenment.

-The real story -- total newspaper circulation plotted against population growth over time -- tells a grim story.
+And the real story — total newspaper circulation plotted against population growth over time — tells a much grimmer story.
 Daily newspaper readership is a sharply declining habit.

 The newspaper proprietors assert, not entirely without justification, that what they care about these days is readership, including online readership, which is generally growing.
 But that doesn’t deal with the fact that the business model still largely relies on the print product, and its “premium” position.